[HISTORY: Adopted by the Township Committee of the Township of Morris as indicated in article histories. Amendments noted where applicable.]

 The Chief of Police may designate one special officer to whom the limitation of hours set forth in Subsection A above shall not apply, in accordance with N.J.S.A.
 40A:14-146.8 et seq.

-Special officers may be assigned without a limitation of hours during periods of emergency.
+Class One and Class Two special officers may be assigned without a limitation of hours during periods of emergency.